run-ai/docs/docs/Researcher/user-interface/trainings.md

    5. Enter the *Container path* for volume target location.
    6. Select a *Volume persistency.
 8. In the *Data sources* pane, press *add a new data source*.
 For more information, see [Creating a new data source](workspaces/create/create-ds.md) When complete press, *Create Data Source*.
-9. In the *General* pane, add special settings for your training:
+9. In the *General* pane, add special settings for your training (optional):
    1. Press *Auto-deletion* to delete the training automatically when it either completes or fails.
 You can configure the time in days, hours, minuets, and seconds.
    2. Press *Annotation* to a name and value to annotate the training.
 Repeat this step to add multiple annotations.
    3. Press *Label* to a name and value to label the training.
 Repeat this step to add multiple labels.